 P.S.
-The review copy of the book was provided by Amazon.
+The review copy of the book was provided by the author.

-My Rating: 4/5 stars
+My Rating: 3 out of 5 stars

 DISCLAIMER: All Images Used In This Post Have Their Respective Copyrights